-All markings failing to meet the initial minimum retroreflectivity requirements by more than 50 mcd / $lux / m^2$ shall be replaced immediately at the Contractor's expense.
-All markings failing to meet initial requirements by less than 50 mcd / $lux / m^2$ may be reevaluated at the time of the 180 day evaluation unless the defect causing the lower readings is obvious to the Engineer.
+All markings failing to meet the initial minimum retroreflectivity requirements by more than 50 mcd / lux / m^2 shall be replaced immediately at the Contractor's expense.
+All markings failing to meet initial requirements by less than 50 mcd / lux / m^2 may be reevaluated at the time of the 180 day evaluation unless the defect causing the lower readings is obvious to the Engineer.

-(56) SECTION 601: PENALTY FOR VIOLATING LANE CLOSURE RESTRICTIONS:
+(55) SECTION 601: PENALTY FOR VIOLATING LANE CLOSURE RESTRICTIONS:

-The Contractor is advised that the Lane Closure Restrictions outlined in the Traffic Control Criteria will be strictly enforced.
-Should lane closures remain in place or not be completely removed by the time specified in the Traffic Control Special Provisions, a penalty will be assessed at the rate of \$2,500.00 (Two Thousand Five hundred Dollars) for each 1/4 hour interval (or any portion thereof).
-Should lane closures remain in place or not be completely removed for a period of longer than one hour beyond the time specified by the Traffic Control Special Provisions the penalty will increase to \$5,000.00 (Five Thousand Dollars) for each 1/4 hour interval (or any portion thereof).
+The Contractor is advised that the Lane Closure Restrictions outlined in the Traffic Control Design Criteria will be strictly enforced.
+Should lane closures remain in place or not be completely removed by the time specified in the Traffic Control Special Provisions Design Criteria, a penalty will be assessed at the rate of \$2,500.00 (Two Thousand Five hundred Dollars) for each 1/4 hour interval (or any portion thereof) for each lane closed.
+Should lane closures remain in place or not be completely removed for a period of longer than one hour beyond the time specified by the Traffic Control Special Provisions Design Criteria by the Traffic Control Special Provisions Design Criteria the penalty will increase to \$5,000.00 (Five Thousand Dollars) for each 1/4 hour interval (or any portion thereof) for each 1/4 hour interval (or any portion thereof) for each lane closed.
+The penalty also applies to any ramp closures specified in the Traffic Design Criteria.

-(57) SECTION 605: PERMANENT CONSTRUCTION SIGNS:
+(56) SECTION 605: PERMANENT CONSTRUCTION SIGNS: